 Upon separation from Dover, Apergy participants in the Dover U.S. pension plan (other than Norris USW participants) fully vested in their benefits and ceased accruing future benefits.
-Dover retained the obligation and participants will be able to elect lump-sum payments from plan assets post-separation.
-Such payments could result in a non-cash settlement charge to the Company's fourth quarter 2018 earnings when lump sum payments are expected to be paid out; the amount of which is not currently determinable.
+Dover retained the obligation and participants were able to elect lump-sum payments from plan assets to be paid in the fourth quarter.
+Such payments are expected to result in a non-cash settlement charge to the Company's fourth quarter 2018 earnings when lump sum payments are paid out, the amount of which will be finalized in the fourth quarter.
 Assets and obligations related to the Norris USW participants were moved to a new plan sponsored by Apergy.
 The separation of Apergy triggered a pension plan curtailment which required a re-measurement of the Plan's benefit obligation in the second quarter, assuming a discount rate of 4.2% and an expected return on assets of 6.8%.
 The re-measurement resulted in one-time charges of \$0.2 million in the second quarter of 2018.